 Of all the challenges leaders face, none is more pervasive yet hidden than the fear of failure.

 Leadership is a tough job that requires courage.
-Doubts, insecurities and fears make organizational challenges more difficult and, in extreme cases, insurmountable.
-No matter how confident you may appear, fear of failure can occur at pivotal times in your career.
+Doubts, insecurities, and fears make organizational challenges more difficult and, in extreme cases, insurmountable.
+No matter how confident you appear, fear of failure can occur at pivotal times in your career.

-Ironically, many of the leaders I work with don’t admit to fear of failure, out of fear the competition will perceive them as weak.
+Ironically, many of the leaders I work with don’t admit to fear of failure out of fear the competition will perceive them as weak.
 Like an undiagnosed infectious disease, however, it can spread quickly.
-Fearful leaders can debilitate their organizations’ ability to function, compromising the productivity, decision-making, strategic thinking and employee management.
-Once infected, such leaders are likely to experience issues in their personal lives, as well.
+Fearful leaders can debilitate their organizations’ ability to function, compromising productivity, decision-making, strategic thinking, and employee management.
+Once infected, such leaders are likely to experience issues in their personal lives.

-Organizations rely on their leaders to set a vision; provide direction; and implement plans that instill trust, confidence and the performance needed to meet desired goals.
-Leaders must possess the strength and determination to face these challenges and overcome barriers on the way to success.
+Organizations rely on their leaders to set a vision, provide direction, and implement plans that instill trust, confidence, and the performance needed to meet desired goals.
+Leaders must possess the strength and determination to face these challenges and overcome barriers to success.

 Even heroes have fears to some degree.
-But they do what’s required despite their fears, ultimately becoming stronger in the process.
+But they do what’s required despite their fears, ultimately becoming stronger.
 Fear of failure can sometimes be suppressed, but you can no longer ignore it when this proves impossible.
 You must deal with it.